 With £200 million available, Breakthrough Growth Capital offers investment in the form of a mezzanine loan.
 Mezzanine finance is a well-established tier of funding, occupying a position in the capital structure between conventional bank lending and private equity investment.

 Recognising that business owners often regard any dilution of their shareholding as expensive in the context of future growth and therefore fundamentally unattractive, the mezzanine finance facilities offered through Breakthrough Capital Growth do not have an equity component.
 The money is advanced solely in the form of debt, repayable at an agreed point in the future.
-In other words, the bank receives its return solely through interest repayments, with the rate set at 5% over LIBOR paid quarterly and a further 5% rolling up.
+In other words, the bank receives its return solely through interest repayments, with the rate set at 5% over LIBOR paid quarterly and a further 5% rolling up, but may be higher subject to risk analysis.

 This may be more expensive than a conventional bank loan but when compared to the cost of capital associated with a private equity investment it’s a relatively inexpensive way in which to fund growth.
 Private equity investors typically seek a 30% rate of return, which is obtained by taking a sizeable stake in the business.
 The 10% return on our Growth Capital Fund is significantly less and with no dilution.